fabienheureux/undefined/README.md

 ## Setup
 Install `docker`
-Run `docker-compose up` in root directory
+Run `docker-compose up -d` in root directory

 ### Frontend
 Go to `http://localhost:3000` to see the frontend app